AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 When I said **local server** I mean accessible from the LAN (Local Area Network).

-However sometime you will need to host a session over the internet, in this case I strongly recommand you to read the
+However sometime you will need to host a session over the internet, in this case I strongly recommand you to read the :ref:`internet-guide` tutorial.

 .. _user-info: